-https://ec.europa.eu/research/participants/data/ref/h2020/grants manual/hi/ethics/h2020 hi ethics-self-assess_en.pdf
+https://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/ethics/h2020_hi_ethics-self-assess_en.pdf

-- POPD PROTECTION OF PERSONAL DATA, Requirement No. 5: 'Data minimisation' principle; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 6: Safeguarding the rights and freedoms of the data subjects/research participants; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 7: Anonymysation/pseudonymisation techniques; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 8: Data transfer from a non-EU country to the EU (or another third state); - POPD PROTECTION OF PERSONAL DATA, Requirement No. 9: Data processing.
+- H HUMANS: Requirement No. 3: The participation of vulnerable individuals/groups; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 4: data & sensitive personal data processing; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 5: 'Data minimisation' principle; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 6: Safeguarding the rights and freedoms of the data subjects/research participants; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 7: Anonymysation/pseudonymisation techniques; - POPD PROTECTION OF PERSONAL DATA, Requirement No. 8: Data transfer from a non-EU country to the EU (or another third state); - POPD PROTECTION OF PERSONAL DATA, Requirement No. 9: Data processing.

-We also relied on the European Commission Document: Ethics in Social Science and Humanities, 0ctober 2018^3
+We also relied on the European Commission Document: Ethics in Social Science and Humanities, October 20183

-Only Task 1.2 will gather personal data on individuals in the project.
+Only Task 1.2 has gathered personal data on individuals in the project.
 We have consulted and answered the questionnaire on Ethics issues checklist of the above-mentioned guidelines, p8:

 Section 2: HUMANS YES/ NO Information to be provided Documents to be provided/kept on file Are they volunteers for social or human sciences research?
-YES Details of the recruitment, inclusion and exclusion criteria and informed consent procedures.
+YES 1) Details of the recruitment, inclusion and exclusion criteria and informed consent procedures.
 1) Informed Consent Forms + Information Sheets.
 Are they persons unable to give informed consent (including children/minors)?
 NO Details of the procedures for obtaining approval from the guardian/legal representative and the agreement of the children or other minors.
 What steps will you take to ensure that participants are not subjected to any form of coercion?
 1) Copies of ethics approvals.
 Are they vulnerable individuals or groups?
-NO 1) Details of the type of vulnerability.
-2) Details of the recruitment, inclusion and exclusion criteria and informed consent procedures.
+NO Details of the type of vulnerability.
+Details of the recruitment, inclusion and exclusion criteria and informed consent procedures.
 These must demonstrate appropriate efforts to ensure fully informed understanding of the implications of participation.
 1) Copies of ethics approvals.
-Are they children/minors?
-NO Details of the age range.
-What are your assent procedures and parental consent for children and other minors?